AaltoSciComp/scicomp-docs/training/scip/kickstart-2024.rst

 .. admonition:: Subject to change

-   Schedule may still have minor updates, please check back for the latest.
+   Schedule may still have minor updates as it happens.

 * **Day #1 (Tue 4.jun):** Basics and background